 For most people charged with assault, the threat of jail time or fines are at the top of their mind.
 These statutory penalties are serious, but they represent only some of the consequences that could come with a conviction.

-A criminal assault conviction could also impact your professional license, if you have one.
-Doctors, pilots, and lawyers all require special licensing to perform their jobs.
+A criminal assault conviction could also impact your professional license if you have one.
+Doctors, pilots, police officers, and lawyers all require special licensing to perform their jobs.
 The licensing bodies that oversee those licenses typically have the power to suspend or revoke membership based on a criminal conviction.
 Other common examples of collateral consequences include:

 - Social stigma